-Anita is a specialist painter of the traditional Painted Profile, covering historical and contemporary subjects.
-The historical work is the result of much research, and her fascination with colour and a need for dramatic presentation led her to develop this traditional idea with its many variations.
+Anita was a specialist painter of the traditional Painted Profile, covering historical and contemporary subjects.
+The historical work was the result of much research, and her fascination with colour and a need for dramatic presentation led her to develop this traditional idea with its many variations.

 Her work is in private collections in many countries and she has been an international member and exhibitor for some years and has won several major awards.
 Her work has also been in many publications.